Adham-hussin/Paint-for-Kids/README.md

 The `StartRec`, `StopRec`, and `PlayRec` actions are responsible for recording the user's actions on the canvas, stopping the recording, and playing back the recorded actions, respectively.
 These actions utilize a recording mechanism to store the sequence of actions performed by the user.

-## Contributing

-Contributions to the Kids Paint Desktop App are welcome!
-If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request on the GitHub repository.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](LICENSE) file for more details.